RikkiM1/OS-FINAL-PROJECT/README.md

 * As a group:

 Dec 10 progress report:
-* Rebecca G: I added a Client2 class, Started addding print statements to show what's happening.
+* Rebecca G: I added a Client2 class, Started adding print statements to show what's happening.
 * Rikki M:
 * Elisheva G:
 * As a group: